trucomanx-formulation/BslLuxLevel/revision.md

 will show us  the variation effect of an unique parameter, the light intensity on the dynamic speckle analysis.

 [corrigido]
- The activity level analysis in the  ink drying process has as objective  analyze the behavior of dynamic a speckle index, in the context of a process that change your characteristic in time.
+The activity level analysis in the ink drying process has as objective to analyze the behavior of speckle index in a  dynamic process, in the context of a system that change your characteristic in time.

 #5.
 The illumination level determines somehow the dynamic range of the grayscale that results from
 #the inferferences giving rise to the speckle pattern.
 The minimum gray level (which correspond